Last Updated on August 2, 2022

 Hard water likes to zap the moisture out of your skin it’s a dangerous combo when winter rolls around.

 I moisturize my face almost daily with this lotion, but sometimes you need something a little extra.
+That’s where my green tea face mask comes in handy.

 This face mask is only three simple ingredients matcha green tea powder, honey, and aloe vera.